Constitution Surgery Center East

 - Imagine yourself in a calm, peaceful place

 - As each breath becomes a little deeper, notice where your body feels tight and sore.
 As you exhale, feel the tightness and discomfort start to release.

-An Advanced Directive is a statement that outlines the medical treatment you’d want or names the person you’d want to make healthcare decisions for you if you could no longer express your wishes.
+An Advanced Directive is a statement that outlines the medical treatment you’d want to names the person you’d want to make healthcare decisions for you if you could no longer express your wishes.

-- This facility will post information at the front desk regarding our policy on advance directives.
+- This facility will post information at the front desk regarding our policy on advanced directives.

 - All patients will be asked if they have advanced directives.

 - All patients are given information regarding CSCE advance directives prior to their surgery date.

 - All patients who present with advance directive (DNR order) will be asked to sign a waiver stating, “while at CSCE the DNR order will not be honored.”
 A copy of the advanced directive, if applicable, will be placed in the patient’s chart.